schitresh/software_development/frameworks/rails/5_security/4_user_management.md

 ## User Management
-- It is advisable to use common plugins for authorizaiton and authentication
+- It is advisable to use common plugins for authorization and authentication
   - Rather than rolling your own (e.g. device, authlogic)
 - Good ones store only cryptographically hashed passwords, not in plain-text
 - Rails has built-in method has_secure_password